mrwizard82d1/learn_nsb_2/README.md

 # learn_nsb_2
-Code from the book "Learning .NET Service Bus 2nd Edition."
+Code from the book "Learning NServiceBus, 2nd Edition."